ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/consul.md

    the `quote-connect` service in Consul.

-6. Send a request to the `/quote-connect/` API endpoint in order to validate that $productName$ is now using mTLS to encrypt and authenticate communication with that service:
+6. Send a request to the `/quote-connect/` API endpoint in order to validate that Emissary is now using mTLS to encrypt and authenticate communication with that service:

    ```console